Two Ton Baker

-Dick "Two Ton" Baker (May 2, 1916 – May 4, 1975) was an American singer and entertainer who was a prominent Chicago radio and television personality for three decades; the 1940s to the 1960s.
+Richard Evans "Two Ton" Baker (May 2, 1916 – May 4, 1975) was an American singer and entertainer who was a prominent Chicago radio and television personality for three decades; the 1940s to the 1960s.
 He gained some national exposure in the United States through his recordings for Mercury Records and his Mutual Broadcasting System radio show.

 Biography

 Richard Evans Baker was born in Chicago on May 2, 1916.
 He began playing piano at two-and-a-half years of age By age four he was playing piano for his mother at musical engagements.
 He attended high school at Morton and Fenger in Chicago, where he was known to cut classes for musical opportunities.
 He joined a local 12-piece band, and had occasional gigs as a pianist, master of ceremonies, and singer.
 He met his wife when he was 20 years old, and married her shortly afterwards.

 Baker's full-time professional entertaining career began in 1938, playing for night clubs with notable dates at the Chicago Theatre and the Riverside in Milwaukee.
 In 1939 he began a job as a disc jockey at radio station WJJD with a two-hour show entitled Sunday Morning Party, while also performing at the 1111 Club.
 It was early in his radio career that he was given the entertainment name "Two Ton" by a fellow radio-station employee.
 He quit WJJD in 1943 and concentrated on his nightclub work, but he was given his own radio show, One Man Show, on station WGN in 1944.
 For the next several years Baker was closely associated with that station, and vice versa.
 Baker could not pass a physical to enter the armed forces during World War II, but as he gained fame he began entertaining troops at Soldier Field.
 He was particularly active at Gardiner General Hospital, where he spent more than 200 hours with the wounded.
 Baker began recording for Mercury Records in 1946.
 Mercury Records and had a double-sided hit in 1947 when "Near You" reached #12, and "I'm a Lonely Little Petunia (In An Onion Patch)" peaked at #21.
 In total Baker had twenty-five recording sessions with Mercury between 1946 and 1951.